Using the Analysis Grid Group Feature

-For example, in a particular set of trace results, you might add the ProcessId (ETW), Network, and Transport columns to the Analysis Grid viewer with the Column Chooser and then perform Group commands on each column in the indicated order.
+For example, in a particular set of trace results, you might add the ProcessId (ETW), Network, and Transport columns to the Analysis Grid viewer with the Field Chooser Tool Window and then perform Group commands on each column in the indicated order.
 The result would look like the following:

-Network Groups — consist of separate nested Groups of expandable nodes that each consolidate identical pairs of Source and Destination addresses for IP conversations that were ultimately initiated by the related ETW event.
+Network Groups — consist of separate nested Groups of expandable nodes that each consolidate identical pairs of Source and Destination addresses for IP conversations.
 Each Network node indicates the IP Source and Destination address and specifies the number of child/nested Transport nodes (groups) in parentheses.
+You will find this field under the IPv4 node in Field Chooser.

-After you perform Group commands on these columns, you should see a display similar to the following when various Group nodes are expanded:
+After you complete the Group commands on these columns, you should see a display similar to the following when various Group nodes are expanded:

 As shown in the preceding figure, each group is designated by a label that contains the name of the column to which you applied the Group command.
 Note that only the last group that you create contains messages that have been filtered down by the criteria that created each parent group.
 The displayed groups isolate messages based on TCP port data and IP addresses under ProcessIds, so that you can quickly scan the IP conversations that took place across source and destination node ports for the particular events that Message Analyzer captured.

 Another example of grouping consists of applying a Group command to the DiagnosisTypes column in the Analysis Grid viewer to bubble up errors that occurred in a trace.
 The Groups that display are each designated by a specific diagnostic type such as Application, Insufficient Data, Parsing, or Validation.
-Note that you can also examine a summary of diagnostic errors that occur in a trace by opening the Diagnostics Tool Window from the Tool Windows drop-down on the Ribbon of the Message Analyzer Home tab.
+Note that you can also examine a summary of diagnostic errors that occur in a trace by opening the Diagnostics Tool Window from the Windows submenu of the global Message Analyzer Tools menu.
+If the Diagnostics window does not appear in this menu, you will need to enable it on the Features tab of the Options dialog, which is accessible from the global Message Analyzer Tools menu.
+After you select the Diagnostics feature and click OK to exit the Options dialog, a Message Analyzer restart is required.
+Note that the Diagnostics window is currently preview feature.

-Note You can also add a View Filter or sort columns while grouped data is displayed in the Analysis Grid viewer.
-For example, you could add a View Filter such as the following to remove all message groups except those that contain the specified IP address:
+You can also add a view Filter or sort columns while grouped data is displayed in the Analysis Grid viewer.
+For example, you could add a Filter such as the following to the text box of a Filter panel on the Filtering toolbar to remove all message groups except those that contain the specified IP address:

 You can group data from Analysis Grid viewer columns by selecting the Group or Group By Multiple Values menu commands that display when you right-click an Analysis Grid viewer column.
-You can also group data from the Details tool window below the Analysis Grid viewer by selecting the Add <fieldName> as Summary Grouping menu command that displays when you right-click a row in the Details window.
-The fieldname value in this command is a placeholder for an actual field name in the Name column.
+You can also group data from the Details window below the Analysis Grid viewer by selecting the Add 'fieldName' as Grouping context menu command that displays when you right-click a row in the Details window.
+The fieldname value in this command is a placeholder for an actual field name in the Name column of Details.

 Because Message Analyzer supports the application of Group commands to multiple columns, you can perform grouping operations on as many data columns as you want, to achieve different perspectives of your data.
 Each time you apply a new Group command to a different data column, the results of the previous grouping operation are modified to include the new grouping operation as a nested Group of filtered messages within the existing parent Group.
 When this occurs, the criteria for the new grouping operation are based on the values of the existing Group.
 For example, if you performed one grouping operation based on the Source column and then did another grouping operation based on the Destination column, the results will display all identical Destination addresses for each Source address Group in a separate Group that is nested in the parent Source address Group.
 The next grouping operation applies the same type of logic when you perform another Group command on a different column.